-Merino Wool – Soft, breathable, and moisture-wicking merino wool is a material that dries quite fast.
+Merino Wool – Soft, breathable, and moisture-wicking, this material dries quite fast.

 Polyester/Nylon – More affordable versions of merino wool but with similar properties.

-Silk – With a poor wicking ability, silk is not an ideal material for a strenuous hike.
+Silk – With poor wicking ability, silk is not ideal for a strenuous hike.

-Cotton – Cotton is inefficient at wicking and drying but it ‘excels’ at soaking up sweat and staying wet.
+Cotton – Cotton is inefficient at wicking and drying but excels at soaking up sweat and staying wet.

 However, in the case of hiking, looking good while feeling miserable – because you’ve twisted an ankle or your clothes are soaked – is not something you want.